eldoy/waveorb-site/app/pages/doc/client.md

 ### Usage

-The waveorb client is included in when you use `waveorb create` to make an application.
+The Waveorb client is included in when you use `waveorb create` to make an application.
 If you're setting it up from scratch, copy the `/dist/waveorb.js` file to `app/assets/js` and include it in your layout:
 ```html
 <script src="/js/waveorb-min.js"></script>
 ```